ILikeToasts/ILikeToasts-Sonder/docs/index.md

 ## What is this projet?

 This is a personnal project I developped during the Summer 2025 to test my web application developpement skills.
-It's a web application to store my favorite artists, albums, tracks/singles and will eventually contain stuff like, trips, games etc.
+It's a web application to store my favorite artists, albums, tracks/singles and on the other hand, Movies TVShows and games.
-For now, everything is hosted locally.
+For now, everything is hosted locally so the content in the database won't be publicly available.

 ## Want to see what it looks like ?